Villanova-AI/villanova_developers/docs/villanova10/docs/consume/entando-apis.md

 The `errors` contain code and a message string indicating the error condition of the request.
 The `metadata` section is used for paging, sorting, and filtering data not included in the body.
 The body of each response is included in the payload section and varies according to each API.

 ## Models
-All of the model classes returned by the Entando App Engine are annotated with definitions included in the Swagger documentation.
+All of the model classes returned by the Villanova App Engine are annotated with definitions included in the Swagger documentation.
 They are listed at the bottom of the Swagger page.

 ## Enable the Swagger UI

-The Swagger UI can be enabled or disabled in a running Entando instance by modifying the environment variable `SPRING_PROFILES_ACTIVE` in the `entando-de-app` container.
+The Swagger UI can be enabled or disabled in a running Villanova instance by modifying the environment variable `SPRING_PROFILES_ACTIVE` in the `entando-de-app` container.

 1. (Optional) Scale the deployment `spec.replicas` to 0.